Cycling Lifestyle: The Art of Finding Your Own Way

 No Right, No Wrong

-This seems logic and like an easy thing to do, but to be honest in reality it’s actually not that easy.
-Because there are many influences, impressions, critics and opinions that ( wanted or unwanted) hail down on us and have an impact on our self-assurance or insecurities.
+This seems logical and like an easy thing to do, but to be honest, in reality, it’s not that easy.
+Because there are many influences, impressions, critics, and opinions that ( wanted or unwanted) hail down on us and have an impact on our self-assurance or insecurities.

-As a result I build myself a guide to support.
-Hopefully this will help you in creating your own lifestyle in cycling.
+As a result, I build myself a guide to support.
+Hopefully, this will help you in creating your lifestyle in cycling.

 Cycling Individual Improvement

-Finding your own way is like a gravel road: loose and bumpy, but having courage to stay on track
+Finding your way is like a gravel road: loose and bumpy while having the courage to stay on track

 1. The Coffeeride-Paradox

 I love coffee and cake.
-Especially in comfortable atmosphere like on a nice walk or post training.
-But I can’t endure to stop for it during training.
+Especially in the comfortable atmosphere like on a nice walk or post training.
+But I can’t stand to stop for it during training.
 Therefore, just because 99% of cyclists are doing it, I don’t need to, if I don’t like it.

 Note to myself: Stay true to yourself, if it keeps you thriving.